×

 Musgravite Vs Erythrite Luster

 A primary knowledge about Musgravite vs Erythrite luster is useful in apparent identifications of these gemstones.
 Luster is the measure of light that gets reflected when incident on a finished cut gemstone.
 There are two major types of lusters: Silky and Adamantine.
 Since luster varies between two crystals of even the same gemstone, luster is limited to basic identification criteria.
 Musgravite exhibits Vitreous luster.
-Erythrite, on other hand, exhibits Pearly and Subadamantine luster.
+Erythrite, on other hand, exhibits Subadamantine and Pearly luster.